DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 ---
 layout: post
-title:  "Visualising Economic Data using Plotly"
+title: Visualising Economic Data using Plotly
 description: bs4 and plotly GDP per capita
-keywords: bs4, python, plotly, wikipedia, GDP per capita
+keywords: 'bs4, python, plotly, wikipedia, GDP per capita'
-date:   2018-07-16 17:40:00
+date: {}
 categories: blog
 plotly: true
+published: true
 ---

 {% include advertising.html %}

-In this post I will use a variety of python libraries to scrape and visualise economic data.
-The main reason I wanted to do this was to get familiar with scraping html data and using this data to produce some further analysis and intersting visualisations.
+Since I am an Economist by training and love programming and data science I wanted to combine these passions and do some fun data analysis.
+This post makes use of a variety of python libraries and to scrape and visualise economic data.
+I hope this is useful to some of you and that you enjoy reading this as much as I did doing it.
+The first thing I need to do is get some data.
+Since Wikipedia is the source of all internet knowledge (not!!) let's start there.

 I decided to scrape a table from the following wikipedia page: [Wiki](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(PPP)_per_capita)

-Since I studied and am interested in economics I thought it would be a good idea to look at some of the richest and poortest countries in the world.
+Since I spend alot of my time doing economics I thought it would be a good idea to look at some of the richest and poortest countries in the world.
 The table in question ranks countries by their GDP per capita.

-Before I go any further it is probably a good idea to give a brief explanation of what GDP per capita is.
+Before I go any further it is probably a good idea to give a brief explanation of what GDP per capita is (you tend to take for granted that alot of people don't really speak "economics").
 Simply put, it is a measure of how wealthy a country is.
 It is essentially the value of all the goods and services produced within a countries borders in one year divided by the population.
 This gives us a way of describing the average level of wealth per person in that country.
 It is quite an important economic variable and is often used to compare wealth levels across countries and across time.

 In general, GDP per capita can increase for the following reasons.
 1. GDP increases